spothings/strip-table/readme.md

 - Turn on and off the lights using relay
 - Use NTP client to get value day or night
 - Using the LDR sensor to get the light intensity
+- Using average light intensity for reasons of stability of sensor readings
+- Make auto sampling dark value

 ### Dev
 - Using EEPROM to store data